 - Commercial properties and four or more family houses have a higher Mortgage Recording Tax rate of 2.8%.

 You can reduce the amount of the MRT by getting a Purchase CEMA loan from the seller.
-Fortunately, the MRT does not apply to co-op in NYC.
-The tax only applies to mortgages on real property.
+Fortunately, the MRT does not apply to co-op in NYC, and the tax only applies to mortgages on real property.

-It is a transaction tax levied by New York City and State on all new mortgages
+It is a transaction tax levied by New York City and State on all new mortgages.

 There are MRT in other cities and counties.
 Nevertheless, the Mortgage Recording Tax in NYC is much higher than in other counties in New York.
 For example, the total MRT Tax in Westchester County, NY, is only 1.3%.

 The bank will typically pay 0.25% of the total MRT.
 For commercial deals and “hard money” loans, the bank will usually not pay for any Mortgage Recording Tax.

-.
+The buyer always pays the MRT in an NYC real estate transaction.
+This tax applies to actual property purchases, such as condos vs. co-ops.
 When buying a coop in NYC, there is no MRT, as the loan is not a mortgage.
 By definition, a mortgage must get secured by real property.